This post contains Amazon Affiliate links. Please see my disclosure for more details.

 Fun for Babies and ToddlersBlue Hat, Green Hat by Sandra Boynton: Ever since they were babies, my girls have loved Sandra Boynton books.
 This is a fun choice to introduce your little ones to color and get them giggling along the way.

-Freight Train Board Book Donald Crews: This simply illustrated book is another great introduction to color.
+Freight Train by Donald Crews: This simply illustrated book is another great introduction to color.
 Donald Crews introduces both trains and color to your little ones while they enjoy a train journey.
 You can get this in a board book format too, so that it's perfect for the youngest kids.

 Cat's Colors by Jane Cabrera: Your little ones can come along with cat while he explores all the colors of his world.
 The lively illustrations and simple text will definitely keep your toddler's attention.